 - Sanctions for failure to comply with the agreement or breaches by individuals (e.g. staff) or data processors acting on behalf of the parties.

-Example: Discharge Hub service (Hospital @ Home)
+Example: Discharge Hub service (Hospital at Home)

 Following the same example used earlier, an Information Sharing Agreement supporting the Overarching Health and Social Care Integration MoU, would be an ISA for the sharing of information in connection with the Discharge Hub Service, which involves setting up a joint care plan for discharging of patients from hospital to home.
 This typically requires joint work between a number of agencies including health bodies, local authorities, and potentially third sector agencies.
 The ISA will detail which information can be shared, in which circumstances, and with which partners including health care professionals social work employees, and colleagues that provide other services, for example Meals On Wheels.